Materials Selection Policy

 The Interlibrary Loan process may take from two to eight weeks to complete, depending upon the location of and the availability of the requested materials.
 Materials which are not available in the local loan area may be searched for through the nationwide OCLC system.
-Rarely, a patron may be assessed a fee of up to $20.00 if the lending library levies such a fee.
-Unfortunately, there is no way to find out in advance whether a fee will be incurred.
-Patrons are asked to consider and approve this before requesting an out-of-system loan.

 The Interlibrary Loan process is not a substitute for developing an adequate collection.
 Rather, it is provided to give the patron access to specialized or technical materials not readily available in a public library.

 Gifts to the Library are appreciated.
 Money for the purchase of materials will be accepted only with the understanding that the Albert Wisner Public Library exercises the final responsibility for deciding which titles and formats will be purchased.
 However, the librarian will consult with the donor to ensure that the selections, as far as possible, are mutually satisfactory.